ranacseruet/codeigniterplus/README.md

 Release Note For v2.0.0
 ----------------------
-- Update codeigniter to latest version(v2.1.4)
+- Update CodeIgniter to latest version(v2.1.4)
 - Updated Hybridauth to version.(THere was some updates, but didn't see any new release tag, confused :s)
 - Update Smarty to new version.
 - Added Composer Support.(Currently only doctrine is installed from composer, but you can install anything else as well.